Urban Shocker: Career

 Shocker was born in Cleveland, Ohio to Anna and William Shockcor and relocated to Michigan some time later.
-Shocker began his career in the Border League where he played as a catcher.
-In 1913, when he played for the Windsor team in the Border League, he broke one of his fingers on his right hand; when the finger healed it became hooked which allowed him to throw a breaking ball as well as his spitter.
+Shocker began his career in the Border League, where he played as a catcher.
+In 1913, when he played for the Windsor team in the Border League, he broke the middle finger on his right hand; when it healed it became hooked, which allowed him to throw a breaking ball as well as his spitter.
 As a prelude to his major league career, Shocker was demoted by the Yankees for seasoning and improvement, and he spent most of the 1916 season playing for the Toronto Maple Leafs in the International League, where he posted a 15–3 record and strung together 54 consecutive scoreless innings.
 His scoreless inning streak and 1.31 ERA for the campaign both still stand as International League records.
 He was called up by the Yankees and played with them through the 1917 season.
 That winter, Miller Huggins engineered a trade of Shocker to the Browns, eventually returning to the Yankees in 1925.
-In March 1918 his draft number came up and he reported for service on May 31 of that year.
+In March 1918, his draft number came up and he reported for service on May 31 of that year.
 After he served overseas he returned to the Browns in April 1919.

-The right-handed hurler had four consecutive 20-win seasons with the Browns in the early 1920s, during which he was one of the most dominant pitchers in baseball.
-Urban was the last Yankees pitcher to legally throw a spitball, as he and a handful of other pitchers were grandfathered to continue the practice after it was banned by baseball in 1920.
+Shocker had four consecutive 20-win seasons with the Browns in the early 1920s, during which he was one of the most dominant pitchers in baseball.
+Urban was the last Yankee to legally throw a spitball, as he and a handful of other pitchers were grandfathered to continue the practice after it was banned by baseball in 1920.

 Shocker lived with a heart condition so severe some books say he had to sleep either sitting or standing up.
-By the early fall of 1927, he was too ill to maintain his place in the starting lineup.
+By the early fall of 1927, he was too ill to maintain his place in the starting rotation.

-His career totals for 412 games include a 187–117 record, a .615 winning percentage, 317 games started, 200 complete games, 28 shutouts, 72 games finished, 25 saves, and an ERA of 3.17 in 2,681.2 innings pitched.
+Shocker's career totals for 412 games include a 187–117 record, a .615 winning percentage, 317 games started, 200 complete games, 28 shutouts, 72 games finished, 25 saves, and an ERA of 3.17 in 2,681.2 innings pitched.
 He compiled a career .209 batting average (167–798) with 89 runs scored, 70 RBI and 139 bases on balls.
 He was a good fielding pitcher in his era, committing only 15 errors in 769 total chances for a .980 fielding percentage.

 After his release from the Yankees in 1928, Shocker entered an exhibition tournament in Denver.
 He pitched in one game on August 6, 1928, against a team from Cheyenne, Wyoming and fared poorly in that outing.

-Around this time, he contracted pneumonia and was hospitalized shortly thereafter.
-On September 9, 1928, Shocker died in Denver as the result of heart failure exacerbated by the disease.
+Around this time, Shocker contracted pneumonia and was hospitalized shortly thereafter.
+On September 9, 1928, Shocker died in Denver as the result of heart failure exacerbated by pneumonia.